-Strobist's On Assignment series features full walk-throughs of one hundred and sixty seven (and counting!) real-world assignments, complete with discussions ranging from lighting to concept to execution—and even some screw-ups.
+Strobist's On Assignment series features full walk-throughs of 169 (and counting) real-world assignments, complete with discussions ranging from lighting to concept to execution—and even some screw-ups.
 It largely follows my path as a newspaper shooter and beyond, progressing from simple speedlights to more complex studio flashes.
 Occasionally, OA also features the work of other photographers.

 Equip Yourself: Recommended Gear